duncangeere/00sindiebanddatabase/README.md

 # The 00s Indie Band Database
 This is official home of the 00s Indie Band Database, which collects information and statistics on the indie music scene of the mid-2000s.
 Each row represents a band, and each column represents a variable.
+It was originally created by [Duncan Geere](http://www.duncangeere.com) in April and May 2019, and was last updated on 16 May 2019.

 ## Variables
 * **Name**: Band name